emqx/emqx-docs/en_US/dashboard/sso.md

 EMQX implements SSO functionality based on Lightweight Directory Access Protocol (LDAP) and the Security Assertion Markup Language (SAML) 2.0 standard, supporting integration with mainstream identity services such as [OpenLDAP](https://www.openldap.org/), [Microsoft Active Directory](https://azure.microsoft.com/en-in/products/active-directory), [Okta](https://www.okta.com/), [OneLogin](https://www.onelogin.com/), and more.

 {% emqxce %}
 ::: tip
 EMQX Enterprise Edition feature.
 EMQX Enterprise Edition offers comprehensive coverage of critical business scenarios, richer data integration support, higher production-grade reliability, and 24/7 global technical support.
 Feel free to [try it for free](https://www.emqx.com/zh/try?product=enterprise).
 :::
 {% endemqxce %}

 ## LDAP-Based SSO

 EMQX Dashboard allows you to integrate LDAP for SSO.
 LDAP is an application-layer protocol used to access and maintain distributed directory information services.
 It is a common authentication and authorization protocol widely used in enterprise environments for SSO solutions.

-When using LDAP SSO, EMQX sends user LDAP credentials to the directory server for validation.
+EMQX sends user LDAP credentials to the directory server for validation when using LDAP SSO.
 Upon successful validation, it creates user session information and logs the user into the Dashboard.

 ## SAML-Based SSO